 Today Facebook revealed its answer to the crazy development of Zoom.
 Brings the Messenger Room with unlimited calls and video conferencing to up to 50 people.

 In recent weeks our lives revolve around the covid-19 pandemic.
 Others have lost money and others have found the opportunity to grow.
 This is also the case with Zoom which saw its traffic literally skyrocket, despite his problems.
-Giving his free service possibilities for unlimited calls, unlimited time and groups of 100 people, he "beat" all his opponents.
-Facebook has a similar service, but it is limited both to the total number of people allowed to participate and to the requirement that everyone have a Facebook account.
-This changes with Messenger Rooms.
+Giving it away for free service its possibilities for unlimited calls, unlimited time and groups of 100 people "killed" all its opponents.
+Facebook has a similar service, but it is limited in both the total number of people allowed to participate and its requirement that everyone have a Facebook account.
+That changes with Messenger Rooms.

-It seems that Facebook has decided, even in the middle of the pandemic, hit Zoom and thus brings Messenger Rooms with the ability to host video chats of up to 50 people.
+It seems that Facebook has decided, even in the middle of the pandemic, to hit Zoom and thus brings Messenger Rooms with the ability to host conversations video up to 50 people.
 In fact, those who do not have a Facebook account can participate, as they can now receive a link to the "Room" you have created.
-With one click they can then join the conversation, as with zoom.
-Also Messenger Rooms has no time limit.
+With a click they can then join the conversation, just like zooming.
+Messenger Rooms also have no time limit.

 If you are entering a room through the Messenger Rooms application, then you can play with AR effects and new features such as your favorite background and mood lighting.
 The creator of a room chooses who can see and participate in it and can remove anyone, at any time, as well as lock the room if he does not want anyone else to enter.
 And of course you can leave a room whenever you want.
 The rooms you create through a Facebook Group are open by default to members of that Group.